-The double high water is intermittent and occurs most clearly in the morning high tide in the first part of the record (the 18th and 19th) and the afternoon high tide towards the end of the record (the 27th and 28th).
-There are also times when there is a stand in water level around the time of high water: it is sometimes difficult to tell if there is actually a double high tide present

-10 on these occasions or not.
-These 'stand' tides are observed on all tidal cycles between the morning of the 15th and the morning of the 17th, and on the mornings of the 20th, 23rd and 27th.
+The double high water is intermittent and occurs most clearly in the morning high tide in the first part of the record (18 and 19 February) and the afternoon high tide towards the end of the record (27 and 28 February).
+There are also times when there is a stand in water level around the time of high water - it is sometimes difficult to tell if there is actually a double high tide present on these occasions or not.
+These "stand" tides are observed on all tidal cycles between the morning of 15 February and the morning of 17 February, and on the mornings of 20, 23, and 27 February.